 vCards use a unique 15- or 16-digit virtual card number that is automatically generated, with payment authorized only for the designated supplier and a designated amount.
 This information, along with remittance detail, is emailed securely to the supplier.
 The supplier then submits the transaction.
 With vCards integrated into a modern Business Spend Management (BSM) technology platform, the transaction is automatically reconciled with the associated purchase order once the payment is processed.

-Checks remain one of the most common forms of B2B payment.
-Yet, most companies are reducing their use of checks due to the high costs (estimated at up to $10 per check with fully loaded costs) the lack of visibility, and the often laborious manual work involved with processing checks.
-In 2018, about 50 percent of payments by U.S. businesses were made by check, down from 81 percent in 2004, according to Goldman Sachs.
+Checks remain one of the most common forms of B2B payment in the U.S. Many companies, however, are reducing their use of checks due to the high costs (estimated at up to $8.64 per payment for the mid-market segment), the lack of visibility, and the often laborious manual work involved with processing checks.
+In 2021, PYMNTS reported that nearly 40% of all B2B payments are still made by check, down from about 50% in 2018.
 As the decline of paper checks persists, the growth of electronic forms of payment, such as virtual credit cards, continues to climb.

 ACH payments are great for large payments and with frequently paid suppliers, but payments can take two to three days to settle, which is not ideal for expedited payments or payments that are part of an early payment program.
 From a supplier onboarding standpoint, it can sometimes be difficult to get bank details from suppliers, so it often takes additional AP effort to hunt down the bank details of their suppliers.